yebigithub/BLUPF90_usage/README.md

 https://masuday.github.io/blupf90_tutorial/mrode_c09ex092_random_regression.html

 **Main steps**
+- Column bind your phenotype data and legender polynomial matrix (Phi) together as input data file.
 - renum: Since the tutorial rawdata and rawpedigree data are just numbers, so there is no step of renum.
 In real dataset, you may need renum firstly.
 - Variance components: To use ```OPTION METHOD VCE``` firstly to get residual variances, and random effects variances.
 - RRM: BLUPF90+ to run random regression model.